by Texas Homesteader ~

 So we grabbed the prepared boxes we brought to the hive with us and RancherMan smoked the hive again to distract the bees.
 He brushed away any that were on the top edges and carefully sat the expansion box atop the previous hive box.

 Now he replaced the top and the roof of the hive.
-He repeated this process with our second hive, then he strapped the box tops back down and we left them to attend to their bee bzzzzness!
+He repeated this process with the other hives, then he strapped the box tops back down and we left them to attend to their bee bzzzzness!

-Once we were back inside, I got busy downloading a kabazillion pictures I’d taken and RancherMan updated his beekeeping journal.
+Once we get back inside, I’ll get busy downloading a kabazillion pictures I’d taken and RancherMan updated his beekeeping journal.
 He wants to keep tabs on when he did things to the hives and what he observed during inspections and expansions:

 - Added 2nd deep to box both hives w/feeders approximately 1/2 full.
 Both hives very active and larger than last inspection.
-Found queen in brown hive 3 frames in.
+Found queen in hive 4.
 No hive beetles found.

 - Preparing For the Hives